cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Positive

-- Application developers will be able to better predict when transactions will be disseminated and included in a block.
+- Application developers will be able to better predict when transactions will be disseminated and processed to be included in a block.
+This has direct impact on block creation and transaction latency.
+- The mempool will be able to offer Quality of Service guarantees, which does not exist in the current implementation.
-- Lanes will preserve the "FIFO ordering of transactions" property within the same class (as best effort).
+- Lanes will preserve the "FIFO ordering of transactions" property within the same class (with a best effort approach, as the current implementation).

 ### Negative

-- Total FIFO ordering of transaction dissemination and block creation will not be guaranteed.
+- The total FIFO ordering of transaction dissemination and block creation may be broken when multiple lanes are used.
+Since FIFO ordering is important within the same class of transactions, we expect this will not be a real problem.

 ### Neutral

 - Lanes are optional.
 Current applications do not need to make any change to their code.
 Future applications will not be forced to use the lanes feature.
-- The dissemination algorithm is fair, so low-priority transactions will not get stuck in the mempool forever.
+- The proposed prioritization logic (WRR) for the dissemination algorithm is fair, so low-priority transactions will not get stuck in the mempool long periods of time.

 ## References